 - Permian Core Development: 1 rig program drilling Lower Spraberry Shale, Wolfcamp A and Wolfcamp B.

 Novi video – a workflow in Forecast Engine for creating well inventories

 What completion designs should QEP test?

 After reviewing QEP’s historical completion designs we can see that they have completed the Spraberry formation and Wolfcamp formations differently.
 We will run Novi predictions on the entire well inventory at these two completion techniques and also on two others, the P90/10 of the other operators in Martin county.
-In the video below I walk through how we do this within Prediction Engine along with loading in costs and other economic information.
+In the video below I walk through how we do this within Forecast Engine along with loading in costs and other economic information.